Dmitri Matheny

 Dmitri Matheny (born December 25, 1965) is an American jazz flugelhornist.
+According to the San Francisco Chronicle, Matheny is "one of the jazz world's most talented horn players."

 Early career

 Matheny was raised in Columbus, Georgia, and Tucson, Arizona.
 He began playing piano at age 5 and switched to trumpet at age 9 while at the Brookstone School in Columbus.
 At age 12, his family relocated to Tucson, where he played in his school band program.
 He led his first group at 16 and received funding from the Tucson Jazz Society to continue his studies.
 In 1983–84 Matheny attended the Interlochen Arts Academy in Michigan and from 1984–89 Berklee College of Music in Boston.

 Matheny performed regularly in the Boston area in 1987–88 with the True Colors Big Band led by composer Ken Schaphorst, and in 1988 with the non-profit Jazz Composers Alliance.
 From 1985-89 Matheny led the New Voice Jazz Sextet, a band which included at different times saxophonists Mark Gross, Antonio Hart, bassist Peter Herbert, and drummer Hans Schuman, founder of JazzReach.

 Matheny began his career playing trumpet, studying for a time with noted New York brass teacher Carmine Caruso, but in the late 1980s he began focusing on the flugelhorn as his primary instrument.
 He began studying with jazz flugelhornist Art Farmer in 1988.